Header Image

 https://www.flickr.com/photos/lizhaslam/

-Larger Cole flag art photo at middle of page from past exhibition at Cincinnati Museum of Art, see more at: http://www.cincinnatiartmuseum.org
+Cole flag art photo at top of page from past exhibition at Cincinnati Museum of Art, see more at: http://www.cincinnatiartmuseum.org

-Finally, “Memorial Flag (Toy Soldiers)” is currently on display at 21c Museum Hotel in Durham, North Carolina, where I was fortunate to take it in last week.
+Detail of “Memorial Flag (Toy Soldiers),” currently on display at 21c Museum Hotel in Durham, North Carolina, where I was fortunate to see last week and take this photo.
 21c is an innovative, privately held small chain of (four) combination hotels-museums-eat/drink establishments dedicated to promoting freely accessible fine art in hospitable, conversation-promoting environments.
 See more at: http://www.21cmuseumhotels.com/durham/museum/

 This is a powerful piece of art – bringing up for me so much sadness for the beautiful young men and women who are lost in these conflicts.
 And then there are those who come home and live on.
 My Dad, wounded on a European battlefield in WW II, still fell out of bed as an old man, carrying on the fight in his dreams.
 And my husband fell to his knees in front of the Vietnam War Memorial, unable to retrieve the names of his fallen buddies with the power of being taken back to those dark days in Vietnam.
 I heard on the news this week that with women now allowed to hold all combat roles, there is no longer a legal reason not to have a universal draft.
 Perhaps reinstating this will give pause to those so anxious to send the young to war.